Aryna Sabalenka vs. Sofia Kenin: Prediction and Match Betting Odds | China Open

 - In her 43 matches in the past year across all court types, Kenin is averaging 21.6 games per match while winning 53.3% of those games.

-- On hard courts, Kenin has played 29 matches and averaged 22.0 games per match and 9.5 games per set.
+- In 29 matches on hard courts in the past year, Kenin has averaged 22.0 games per match and 9.5 games per set, winning 53.8% of those games.

-- In terms of sets, Kenin has won three against Sabalenka (60.0%), while Sabalenka has clinched two.
+- In five total sets against one another, Kenin has taken three, while Sabalenka has claimed two.

 - In 50 total games played against the other, Sabalenka and Kenin have each captured 25.

-- Kenin and Sabalenka have faced off two times, and they have averaged 25 games and 2.5 sets per match.
+- In two matches between Sabalenka and Kenin, they have played 25.0 games and 2.5 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.